aws-samples/shopfloor-connectivity/examples/opcua-auto-discovery/README.md

 - __MaxRetries__ (optional): Max number of retries, default is 10 retries.
 Set to 0 to disable retries.
 - __SavedLastConfig__ (optional): This is the name of the file to which the last generated configuration will be saved.
 Note that if the file already exists it will be overwritten by the provider.
+- __MaxServerReadsPerSecond__ (optional): Maximum of browse and read operations per second the configuration provider will execute.
+As autodiscovery is an intensive operation because of the required browse and read actions it can potentially overload the server, in which case this option can be used to limit the amount of actions.
+- __Prefix__ (optional): This is an optional prefix which will be used for the names of the channels.

+The required node read actions for are executed in batches.
+The number of nodes in each batch is the value configured of the __ReadBatchSize__ option for the OPCUA server configuration.
+At message level, the client will use the values of __MaxMessageSize__, __MaxChunkSize__ and __MaxChunk__ configured for the OPCUA server.
+These 4 and the MaxServerReadsPerSecond options can be used to reduce the load on the OPCUA server during the auto discovery process.

 When the content of the file which is used as value for the -config parameter is updated, the provider will automatically run the discovery process.